Guy I Brisebarre

-Guy I Brisebarre (died after 1148) was Lord of Beirut in the Kingdom of Jerusalem.
+Guy Brisebarre (died after 1148), known as Guy I or Guy the Elder, was Lord of Beirut in the Kingdom of Jerusalem.

 In 1127, King Baldwin II of Jerusalem sent him to France, together with the Templar Masters Hugh of Payns and William I of Bures, to find a husband for the heir to the throne of Jerusalem, Baldwin's daughter Melisende.
 In the spring of 1129, they traveled back to the Holy Land with Count Fulk V of Anjou, where they arrived in May.